JacobPaxton/statistics-exercises/readme.md

-This repo contains my work for the Codeup Statistics module.
+This repository contains my work for the Codeup Statistics module.